gianfrancodp/MGStools/README.md

 This repo contain tools for Metpet project
 For use in your local machine see this instructions:

+## NOTE: This is a repository for experiments and testing by author and collabs

+***All of file must be considered not stable***

+*interesting things can be finded in the [TESTING Zone](/TESTING_zone/) folder*

+___

+Actual version proposed is used in:

+Di Pietro, G., D’Agostino, A., Ortolano, G., Fazio, E., Visalli, R., Musumeci, R.E., Cirrincione, R., 2024.
+Web publication of multiscale geological data, methodology, and processes. https://doi.org/10.13140/RG.2.2.34955.50726

 **We recomend use Jupyter notebook version** [shp2html.ipynb](notebook/shp2html.ipynb)

 ## Jump to: